Always Just Above Mine

 How would we?

-You were leaving for Florida, the ocean, following your dream, and I was following my dream here: budo.
+You were leaving for California, the beach , following your dream, and I was following my dream here: budo.

 What was interesting was that out of all the friends in our crew, we were the only two that knew with absolute certainty what we wanted to do with our lives.